Monday-Friday: 6:30 a.m. to 6 p.m.

 Kirtland Youth Programs, SAP & Youth Sports

-February Youth Programs: Pre-Teens
+March Youth Programs: Pre-Teens

 DUE TO STAFFING AND TIME CONSTRAINTS, EVENT TIMES WILL BE DETERMINED ON THE DAY OF THE ACTIVITY.